Redotex Review: Are the Mexican Diet Pills Dangerous?

 We would not recommend use of this weight loss medication due to the risk of side effects, unless otherwise prescribed by a doctor.

-In 2014 ABC News published an investigation on Redotex that's become popular on YouTube, garnering over 400,000 views at the time of updating this article.
-The news organization interviewed American patients traveling to Mexico to purchase Redotex, and highlighted some safety concerns.
+ABC News published an investigation on Redotex that has over 470,000 views at the time of updating this article.
+The news organization interviewed American patients traveling to Mexico to purchase Redotex.

 ABC News forgot to publish a thumbnail image which is why the video looks broken, but the video works when played: